-A New Pipeline Through the Hill Country is Pitting the Oil Industry Against Landowners
+A New Pipeline Through the Hill Country Is Pitting the Oil Industry Against Landowners

 Lawmakers, both Republicans and Democrats, are pushing a variety of bills regarding pipelines this session, most of which have not made it out of committee.
 But after unsuccessful attempts in 2015 and 2017, legislation reforming the eminent domain process has cleared the Senate and is being considered in the House.
 Carried by Republican senator Lois Kolkhorst and Republican state representative DeWayne Burns, Senate Bill 421 would force private companies with eminent domain power to hold landowner meetings, reduce the possibility of lowball offers, and create minimum easement standards.
 The goal is to bolster the rights of landowners without significantly interfering with the transport of fossil fuels and the jobs that depend upon them.

-After Kolkhorst agreed to major changes, the Senate passed a version of the bill that was significantly weaker, at least from a landowner standpoint.
-Instead of requiring initial offers to come in at 145 percent of market value, they need only be based on an independent appraisal, a broker’s estimate or comparative sales.
+After Kolkhorst agreed to major changes, the Senate passed a version of the bill that was significantly weaker, at least from the standpoint of landowners.
+Instead of requiring initial offers to come in at 145 percent of market value, they need only be based on an independent appraisal, a broker’s estimate, or comparative sales.
 Instead of public hearings on proposed projects, pipeline operators would only have to meet with landowners in private.
-Attorney fees are no longer covered.
+Attorneys’ fees are no longer covered.
 The easement guidelines remain about the same.
-Despite the changes, the landowners are still in support, but oil industry interests have signaled that they wants to further dilute the bill.
+Despite the changes, the landowners are still in support, but oil industry interests have signaled that they want to further dilute the bill.

 Bradbury, the eminent domain attorney, suggests that the oil and gas and pipeline companies, despite their immense power, may need the legislation every bit as much the landowners.
 Environmental groups have greater influence elsewhere in the country, and some universities and foundations have divested from fossil fuels.
 What happens if more everyday Texans, feeling pushed around on their own land, lose their reverence for the oil and gas industry?
 When the eminent domain legislation failed to pass in 2017, Bradbury says he received phone calls from Wall Street investment advisers who work with hedge funds that own major portions of oil and gas companies.
 They were curious about what was happening in Texas.